NathanPatton/My-Website/README.md

-# My-Portfolio
+# My-Website
-This is my portfolio site I use to showcase my work
+This is my main website that I refer clients to.